Growing a plumbing business on a small budget can seem impossible, but if you’re willing to put in the time and effort, you can see serious growth.

 Granted, this isn’t the easiest technique, but it can certainly generate highly qualified leads.
 Once you’ve identified homes older than five years, send mailers to them that contain your contact information.
 You may even want to offer them a special deal on your services.

-is still a relatively effective way to generate plumbing leads.
-A recent Canada Post study found that more people notice and read direct mail (53%) than email messages (26%).
+Direct mail advertising is still a relatively effective way to generate plumbing leads.
+A recent Canada Post study found that more people notice and read direct mail (53%) than they do of their email messages (26%).
 After all, a promotional email might end up in someone’s junk folder or get deleted before they even open it.
 With physical mail, the recipient must collect and sort each item by hand.